BernhardPosselt/pf2e-kingmaker-tools/README.md

 the [src/jsMain/kotlin/com/foundryvtt](./src/jsMain/kotlin/com/foundryvtt) folder which is licensed under [Apache License 2.0](./src/jsMain/kotlin/com/foundryvtt/LICENSE).

+## Art

+In 5.13.0, all contributed AI generated images were removed to comply with [Foundry's AI Content Policy](https://foundryvtt.com/article/ai-policy/).
+Instead, you can now configure an art directory in the module's settings which allows you to switch out backgrounds for the kingdom and camping sheet.
+If you are interested in restoring the previous behavior, you can download [an archive containing the AI images](https://github.com/BernhardPosselt/pf2e-kingmaker-tools/releases/download/5.13.0/pf2e-kingmaker-tools-art.zip) and extract the containing folder into your **Data/** directory.
+If you want to restore structures to their previous images as well, you need to do change them manually inside Foundry to use the provided images from the archive.

 ## Installation

 The package is available through the [module registry](https://foundryvtt.com/packages/pf2e-kingmaker-tools)